ZoltePudeleczko/tasks-do-list-extension/README.md

    - Click "Load unpacked"
    - Select the `dist` folder

+## ⚠️ Known Issues

+Due to limitations in the Google Tasks API, the following features are not supported:

+- **Task starring** - The API doesn't support marking tasks as important
+- **Time-specific due dates** - Only date (not time) can be set for task due dates

+These limitations are imposed by Google's Tasks API and affect all third-party Google Tasks applications, not just this extension.

 ## 🔗 Links
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 - [Privacy Policy](PRIVACY_POLICY.md)